shuheitnk/S-ELA/README.md

 # ScalarELA

 `ScalarELA` is an R package for Scalarization-based Exploratory Landscape Analysis (ELA).
-This package allows you to compute landscape features for various optimization problems.\textcolor{blue}{\textit{Scalarization-based Exploratory Landscape Analysis} (S-ELA) is a novel variant of feature extraction method that extends ELA to the multi-objective domain.}
+This package allows you to compute landscape features for various optimization problems.
-Specifically, S-ELA converts the objective vectors of multi-objective optimization problems into a suitable form, scalar values, for ELA by utilizing decomposition and non-dominated sorting.
-S-ELA ensures that the extracted features are interpretable by using human-designed ELA features. \Figref{fig:frame02} illustrates the feature extraction process of S-ELA based on two scalarization-based approaches.
+S-ELA converts the objective vectors of multi-objective optimization problems into a suitable form, scalar values, for ELA by utilizing decomposition and non-dominated sorting.

 ![image](https://github.com/user-attachments/assets/13bbda8e-fd45-4502-bfad-1ff4b4a01082)